jhiesey/stream-http/README.md

 you will need to sign up for an account (free for open source projects) and put the credentials in a [`.zuulrc` file](https://github.com/defunctzombie/zuul/wiki/zuulrc).

-To run just the node tests, run `npm run test-node`.
+To run just the Node tests, run `npm run test-node`.

 To run the browser tests locally, run `npm run test-browser-local` and point your browser to `http://localhost:8080/__zuul`